Home/Blog/Well-Being/General Awareness/First Aid For Bruises Treatment: How To Minimise Pain And Swelling Quickly

 Types of Bruises

 Bruises can appear in many forms on our bodies.
-They often occur when a part of our body gets hit, causing the small blood vessels under the skin to break and blood to leak into the surrounding tissue.
 Let’s understand the three main types of bruises:

-1. Subcutaneous Bruises: These are the most commonly experienced bruises lying just beneath the skin’s surface.
+1. Subcutaneous Bruises: These are the most common type and occur just beneath the skin.
 Minor injuries, such as bumps or falls, can cause these bruises.
-You’ll often see them as flat, discoloured spots on your skin which change colour over time as they heal.
+You’ll often see them as flat, discoloured spots on your skin, which change colour over time as they heal.

 2. Intramuscular Bruises: These bruises occur within your muscle tissue.
 A hard hit during a sporting activity or any significant trauma can cause these bruises.
 They’re usually more painful than subcutaneous bruises, and you might experience swelling and limited movement due to the pooling of blood within the muscle fibres.

 3. Periosteal Bruises: These occur on the periosteum, a dense layer of connective tissue that surrounds our bones.
 A hard fall or collision is usually responsible for these bruises.
-They can be quite painful due to the sensitivity of the periosteum and sometimes lead to complications such as fractures.
+They can be very painful due to the high nerve supply in this area and may mimic the pain of a fracture.

 Immediate First Aid for Bruises